Why should you swing your hips when you walk, if you are a woman? Men, should you swing your hips too, for that matter?

 So, back to why you should swing your hips during walking.
 I noticed that because I was in no hurry that day regarding getting the aerobic exercise done, that I relaxed into the movement of walking.
 When I did this, a natural hip swing developed as I developed my own stride.

-The movement of my hips which felt more like a side-to-side movement, was more comfortable that the forward-pushing movements that I have always done.
+The movement of my hips, which felt more like a side-to-side movement, was more comfortable than the forward-pushing movements that I have always done.
 I still had a little bounce in my step, as the hip swing movement propelled me forward.

 The hip swing was not an overtly sexual hip swing, but one of a natural pattern, that just happened when I swung my leg forward and as I propelled my hip forward in the process of walking.

 In fact, I remember when I was in adolescence, I was embarrassed and avoided swinging my hips.
 I actually trained myself to avoid the hip side-to-side movement.
 Maybe my current gait pattern was a left over, from this forced and trained way of walking?

 Or was the "hip swing" really a hip swing, or was it a normal rotation of the pelvic girdle that I had avoided?
 Should your hip swing when you walk?